 - Fire extinguisher

 Another way to save money is by becoming a member of an RV club.
 These programs provide travelers with discounted rates on campgrounds.
-Others include additional conveniences and accommodate to those with specific needs.
+Others include additional conveniences and accommodations for those with specific needs.

 The most popular community is the Good Sam Community Club, with over a million members.
 Participants receive a 10% discount on over 1,600 campsites in the United States and Canada.
 Fees include a trip planning service that estimates fuel costs and gives you the fastest, most efficient route.
 The system highlights gas stations, RV services, and rest stops along the way.
 Good Sam also has emergency towing services and insurance policies.